 Kenneth A. Cunefare, Ph.D.

-Dr. Cunefare has been involved in acoustics, noise and vibration consulting since 1991.
-He has experience in: environmental noise assessment; community noise impact assessment; commercial, industrial, and residential noise control; noise dosimetry and hearing conservation programs; and vibration analysis and control.
+Dr. Cunefare has been involved in acoustics, noise, and vibration consulting since 1991.
+He has experience in: environmental noise measurement, modeling and assessment; community noise impact assessment; commercial, industrial, and residential noise control; vibration measurement, analysis and control; and forensic acoustics.
 Additionally, he is an expert in the qualification of hemi-anechoic and full-anechoic acoustic test chambers, as well as reverberation rooms.
-He has served as an expert witness in cases involving noise-related land-use suitability and noise annoyance.
-His clients have included Louisiana-Pacific, Georgia Power, Ford Motor Company, Troutman Sanders, Wilmer Hale, Columbia Residential, NorSouth Development, and numerous others.
+He has served as an expert witness in cases involving noise-related land-use suitability and noise annoyance, intellectual property matters related to acoustics, audibility concerns related to workplace accidents, and shooting ranges.
+He has served over 150 clients, including Louisiana-Pacific, Georgia Power, Ford Motor Company, Butzel Long, Wilmer Hale, Columbia Residential, OneStreet Residential, Thomas Concrete, and numerous others.

 Dr. Cunefare received a Ph.D. in Mechanical Engineering with specialization in acoustics from the Pennsylvania State University in 1990.
 He received the Acoustical Society of America’s Hunt Fellowship to perform post-doctoral research at the Technical University of Berlin, Institute of Technical Acoustics.
-He joined the Mechanical Engineering faculty of the Georgia Institute of Technology in 1991, where he teaches classes in acoustics, noise control, vibrations, and design.
-Dr. Cunefare serves as the Professor in Charge of the Integrated Acoustic Laboratory, a state of the art facility dedicated to acoustics and vibrations.
-Dr. Cunefare is a Fellow of the Acoustical Society of America and of the American Society of Mechanical Engineers, and is a member of the Institute of Noise Control Engineering, and SAE International.
+He joined the Mechanical Engineering faculty of the Georgia Institute of Technology in 1991, where he has taught classes in acoustics, noise control, vibrations, internal combustion engines, and design.
+Dr. Cunefare is a Fellow of the Acoustical Society of America, a Fellow of the American Society of Mechanical Engineers, and is a member of the Institute of Noise Control Engineering, and of SAE International.